A STACK is a collection of elements used to organize and manipulate items in a specific order.

 def is_empty(self):

-In the previous examples, we show how to create a stack using the data structures provided by each programming language.
-Operations for inserting, removing, and accessing the top element of the stack are performed.
+In the examples above, it shows how to create a stack using the data structures provided by each programming language.
+Operations of insertion, deletion, and access to the top element of the stack are performed.
 Conclusions

 Efficiency

-The efficiency of a STACK will depend on how it has been implemented internally (but let’s assume it has been implemented “well”).
+The efficiency of a STACK will depend on how it is implemented internally (but let’s assume it’s implemented “well”).

-Reading and removing elements in a STACK is done in constant time O(1)
+Reading and removing elements from a STACK are done in constant time O(1), as it accesses the last element added.

-Inserting into a STACK is also efficient, as it is added to the end of the stack in constant time O(1)
+Insertion into a STACK is also efficient, as it adds to the end of the stack in constant time O(1).

-The rest of the operations do not make sense since you can only access the element at the top of the STACK.
-You cannot access elements in intermediate positions without popping all the elements above.
+The rest of the operations don’t make sense since you can only access the element at the top of the STACK.
+You cannot access elements in intermediate positions without popping all the elements above them.